fastlane/fastlane/README.md

 - I'm available for contract work - drop me an email: deliver@felixkrause.at

 # License
-GNU v3.0.
-See LICENSE file.
+This projected is licensed under the terms of the MIT license.
+See the LICENSE file.

 # Contributing